google/or-tools/ortools/sat/doc/reference.md

 Represents a Interval variable.

-An interval variable is defined by three integer variables (start, size, end).
+An interval variable both a constraint and a variable.
+It is itself defined by three integer variables: start, size, and end.

-Internally, it enforces that start + size == end.
+It is a constraint because, internally, it enforces that start + size == end.

+It is also a variable as it can appear in specific scheduling constraints:
+NoOverlap, NoOverlap2D, Cumulative.

-Optionally, an enforcement literal can be added on this constraint.
-This enforcement literal is understood by scheduling constraints (NoOverlap, NoOverlap2D, Cumulative).
-These constraints will simply ignore interval variables with enforcement literals assigned to false.
+Optionally, an enforcement literal can be added to this constraint.
+This enforcement literal is understood by the same constraints.

-Furthermore, these constraints will also set these enforcement literals to false if they cannot fit these intervals in the schedule.
+These constraints ignore interval variables with enforcement literals assigned to false.
+Conversely, these constraints will also set these enforcement literals to false if they cannot fit these intervals into the schedule.

 <h2 id="ortools.sat.python.cp_model.CpModel">CpModel</h2>